Avishkar-s73/Ecommerce-Follow-Along-Project/README.md

 ## Milestone 14: Project Overview -

 - In this milestone we learned how to implement the Delete feature for my_products Page.

+## Milestone 15: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an new Navbar with links to all pages.
+- We have also implemented the Navbar responsive to all screen sizes.